DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-01-14-How-to-use-CDI-in-Java-EE.md

     BookService service = new BookService(new IsbnGenerator());
     ```

-    The BookService depends on an interface, not implementation.
+    The ```BookService``` depends on an interface, not implementation.
 The implementation is passed as parameter of the constructor.
-So if we need a BookService that generates an ISBN number, we just pass the IsbnGenerator implementation to the constructor.
-If we need to generate an ISSN number, we just change the implementation to be IssnGenerator.
+So if we need a ```BookService``` that generates an ISBN number, we just pass the ```IsbnGenerator``` implementation to the constructor.
+If we need to generate an ISSN number, we just change the implementation to be ```IssnGenerator```.
 This is what's called ```Inversion of Control```.
 The control of choosing the dependency is inverted because it's giving to an external class, not the class itself.
 But we ends up connecting the dependencies ourselves using the constructor to choose implementation.
 This is called Constructor injection.
 Our techniques can be used, but all-in-all is just constructing dependency programmatically by hand, which is not flexible.
 Instead of constructing depedencies by hand, we can leave an injector to do it, and that's CDI.

 3. Injecting with CDI

     Context independency injection is a standard solution that manages dependency between classes.
 Injection is made using strongly type annotations, as well as XML configuration if needed.
 CDI removes boilerplate code by using a very simple API, so we do not have to use construction of dependencies by hand, and CDI brings many other features to dependency injection.
 To see how this works, let's take back our example.

     Nothing has changed in the above code.
-What changes is the way BookServices manages its dependencies.
-Basically it use ```@Injection``` annotation from CDI to inject the implementation of the ```NumberGenerator```.
+What changes is the way ```BookServices``` manages its dependencies.
+Basically it use ```@Inject``` annotation from CDI to inject the implementation of the ```NumberGenerator```.
 This leaves the constructor useless, and we can just get rid of it.
 That means that the way of instantiating ```BookService``` has also changed.
 Instead of calling its constructor, we also need to inject it with CDI.
 Then to switch implementations, we use annotations and this way get a ```ThirteenDigits``` NumberGenerator, an ```EightDigits``` NumberGenerator or any other one.

     ```java
     @Qualifier